 1. Implement Changes:

 Execute the action plans while closely monitoring progress and ensuring adherence to the established timelines.
 Example: Introduce new software to automate manual data entry tasks and track key performance indicators.
+The execution phase is crucial for making sure the improvements are successfully implemented.

 1. Measure Results:

 Regularly measure and evaluate the impact of the implemented changes against the set objectives.
 This may involve tracking metrics like cost savings, productivity improvements, or customer satisfaction ratings.
+Monitoring these results will help inform necessary adjustments and future optimization.

 1. Adjust and Refine: